Best Camping Water Container: 7 Reliable & Leak-Proof Options

 Spigot or Cap?

-As mentioned above, screw-on caps are the more reliable and durable of the two.
-Spigots, however, make it far easier to pour water from your container, so is the more convenient option.
+As mentioned above, screw-on caps are more reliable and durable than spigots.
+However, spigots make it easier to pour water from your container and are therefore the more convenient option.
+Our list includes containers with spigots, caps, and proprietary closures/seals that combine the two.

 Spigot: Reliance Jumbo-Tainer, Reliance Aqua-Tainer, WaterStorageCube Container